asam-ev/qc-framework/doc/manual/checker_library.md

 **Check ID:** _The ID shall be unique within the Checker Library and self-explanatory as possible._

-**Version:** _The check itself has also a version number for identifying changes in the results, which are based on implementation changes._

 **Description:** _Clear textual description of the check._

 **Parameters:** _Description of the parameters of this check.
 For a